-Phase 3 Study of Bivalent Version of COVID-19 Vaccine Candidate in Japan
+Phase 3 Study of Bivalent Version of COVID-19 KOSTAIVE in Japan

-On September 29, 2023, Meiji initiated an additional Phase 3 clinical study with a bivalent version of our COVID-19 vaccine candidate (ancestral strain, ARCT-154 and Omicron BA.4/5) to further support immunogenicity and safety data for our self-amplifying mRNA platform, which may facilitate the timely release of future seasonal updates of our COVID-19 vaccine against evolving variants of concern.
-On March 19, 2024, Meiji announced that the bivalent vaccine met the primary endpoint (non-inferiority) in the study.
+On September 29, 2023, Meiji initiated an additional Phase 3 clinical study with ARCT-2301, a bivalent version of KOSTAIVE (ancestral strain and Omicron BA.4/5) to further support immunogenicity and safety data for our self-amplifying mRNA platform, which may facilitate the timely release of future seasonal updates of our COVID-19 vaccine against evolving variants of concern.
+On March 19, 2024, Meiji announced that the bivalent vaccine met the primary study endpoint (non-inferiority).
 The study enrolled 930 healthy adults and individuals with comorbidities, who previously received three to five doses of mRNA COVID-19 vaccines, including the last booster at least three months prior to recruitment.
-The study compares the investigational vaccine (ARCT-2301) and COMIRNATY (ancestral strain and BA.4/5), to evaluate safety and immunogenicity between observer-blind groups.
-Both the geometric mean titer (GMT) ratio and seroresponse rate (SRR) difference of neutralizing antibodies against SARS-CoV-2 (Omicron strain BA.4/5) met non-inferiority criteria.
-In addition, the superiority of ARCT-2301 to
+The study compares the investigational vaccine (ARCT-2301) and COMIRNATY (ancestral strain and BA.4/5) to evaluate safety and immunogenicity between observer-blind groups.
+Both the geometric mean titer (GMT) ratio and seroresponse rate (SRR) difference of neutralizing antibodies against SARS-CoV-2 (Omicron BA.4/5 and Wuhan strains) met pre-specified non-inferiority and superiority criteria versus COMIRNATY.
+There were no causally-associated severe or serious adverse events with ARCT-2301.